aanthonyl/portfolio/content/Cool-things/_index.md

 ---

-This is just a list of some cool stuff I've seen around that I want to keep track of.
+This is just a collection of topics that interest me!